DavesCodeMusings/CloudPi/docs/configure-static-ip.md

 ___

-_It is the way. &mdash;Pedro Pascal, The Mandalorean_ (I'm sure he was referring to Ansible when he said it.)
+_This is the way. &mdash;Pedro Pascal, The Mandalorean_ (I'm sure he was referring to Ansible when he said it.)